Lavender Trumpet Vine

 A fast growing, evergreen vine that will climb up or over anything that will support it; leathery, bright green foliage provides contrast to large lavender trumpet flowers in spring through fall; hardy and adaptable, excellent for arbors and garden walls

 Lavender Trumpet Vine is smothered in stunning lavender trumpet-shaped flowers with white overtones, lemon yellow throats and deep purple veins along the branches from mid spring to early fall.
-It has green foliage which emerges coppery-bronze in spring.
+It has green evergreen foliage which emerges coppery-bronze in spring.
 The glossy oval leaves remain green throughout the winter.
 The fruits are showy light green pods displayed from late summer to late fall.

 Lavender Trumpet Vine is a dense multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.